 Damaged Hair Cuticles

 Damaged hair cuticles can cause split ends and give your hair a rough look.
-There are many reasons for why your hair cuticles could be damaged, whether it is from internal or external factors.
-Your hair is delicate and should be handled as such.
-Fortunately, there are treatments for getting your hair back to a healthy status.
+Your hair cuticles could be damaged for many reasons -- both from internal and external factors.
+Hair is delicate and should be handled as such.
+Fortunately, treatments for getting your hair back to a healthy status exist.

 Identification

-Your hair consists of many layers.
+Hair consists of many layers 1.
 The outer layer of hair is the cuticle, which is made up of layers of protein, called keratin.
 It houses and protects the cortex and is strong.
-The hair cuticle has a structure of overlapping scales in a vertical alignment, according to the Surviving Hair Loss website.
-The cortex is what gives your hair volume and also controls flexibility and elasticity.
+The hair cuticle has a structure of overlapping scales in a vertical alignment.
+The cortex is what gives hair volume and also controls flexibility and elasticity.
 When the hair cuticle is damaged, the tough structure no longer holds the hair together and the hair fibers dislodge and split.

 Causes